MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 *   **Extension Store logo** for each language in your extension package.

 > [!NOTE]
 > The minimum required store listing details must be filled-out for at least one of the languages mentioned in your extension zip package.
-To add or remove languages in your store listing on the Microsoft Edge Add-ons store, use the **Add a language** dropdown on the **Store listings** page.
-Additionally, you may choose to duplicate your assets from one language across others using the duplicate functionality button on the language details page.
+To add or remove languages in your store listing on the Microsoft Edge Add-ons store, use the **Add a language** dropdown on the **Store listings** webpage.
+Additionally, you may choose to duplicate your assets from one language across others using the duplicate functionality button on the language details webpage.

 | Language details property name | Description |
 |:--- |:--- |